PLASTIC FREE JANUARY – TIP #13

 The very simple solution?
 Stop purchasing plastic toothbrushes.
 It really is that simple.

 Bamboo and other biodegradable toothbrushes are becoming more common in the mainstream market today.
 But don’t be fooled by the greenwash.
-While it’s great to see the big box stores providing more eco-friendly alternatives, selling a plastic free product in a box with a plastic window is not taking the plastic pollution situation seriously enough.
+While it’s great to see the big box stores providing more eco-friendly alternatives, selling a plastic free product that’s packaged in plastic is not taking the plastic pollution situation seriously enough.
 Take a pass on these brands and opt for a toothbrush that’s plastic packaging free.

-Before we delve into into how eco-friendly or biodegradable a bamboo toothbrush is, it’s very important to note that the majority of bamboo or otherwise biodegradable toothbrushes on the market today still contain small amounts of plastic.
+Before we delve into into how eco-friendly or biodegradable a bamboo toothbrush is, it’s very important to note that 99% of bamboo or otherwise biodegradable toothbrushes on the market today still contain a small amount of plastic.
 While the handle may be biodegradable, the bristles are typically made from a nylon material.
-Although it may be a little disheartening to learn most bamboo toothbrushes are not zero waste, it’s definitely better than purchasing a 100 per cent plastic brush that will end up in the landfill.
+Although it may be a little disheartening to learn most bamboo toothbrushes are not 100% plastic free, it’s definitely better than purchasing a toothbrush that’s made from 100% plastic brush, knowing that the brush will will end up in the landfill.

 Now that we’ve got the issue of the plastic bristles out of the way.
 Let’s take a look at how eco-friendly the rest of the brush is.
 Bamboo is a sustainable material.
 It requires no fertilisers, is not only easy to grow but is also fast growing.
 Added to that, a bamboo toothbrush handle will biodegrade naturally if simply tossed into a patch of dirt or added to your compost.